 Though fixed income and commodity funds saw net inflows, these were nowhere near enough to counteract the US$5.2 billion that went out of equity ETFs during the month, according to ETFGI.

 The European market is lagging significantly behind its American counterpart this year so far.
-In April European ETF assets fell by 3.4%, while US assets fell by a much more modest 0.2%.
+In April European ETF assets fell by 3.4 percent, while US assets fell by a much more modest 0.2 percent.

-In the year to date, European assets have increased by 8.8%, while US assets have risen 14.4%.
+In the year to date, European assets have increased by 8.8 percent, while US assets have risen 14.4 percent.

-Though the US market is much larger and more established than the European market, until recently its relative youth saw the European market growing at a much faster pace.
-However, in more recent times the sovereign credit crisis and regulatory concerns have led to a reversal of fortunes, a trend that was noted by Moody’s in its market overview in April.
+Though the US market is much larger and more established than the European market, its relative youth saw the European market growing at a much faster pace until recently.
+However, the sovereign credit crisis and regulatory concerns have led to a reversal of fortunes in recent times, a trend that was noted by Moody’s in its market overview last week.